Master of Public Health in Family and Community Medicine

 There is enormous potential and indeed increased expectations of primary care teams that they deliver services using a population-focus which would include skills such as defining one’s population, tracking health indices of that population and planning and evaluating programs to improve health outcomes and equity within that population.

 This is an emerging area of primary care clinical practice that is well-suited to a unique, tailored graduate degree program designed for primary care clinicians.
 The solid grounding in public health that is provided with this MPH gives family physicians and other primary care practitioners knowledge and skills that they will employ in their professional work in community-oriented primary care.
-The degree also provides the skills learners need to become effective educators, scholars, and leaders.
+This professional graduate degree program in the Dalla Lana School of Public Health offered through the Department of Family and Community Medicine at the University of Toronto, also provides the skills learners need to become effective educators, scholars and leaders.

 *NEW - MPH (FCM) - Advanced Standing Program*